twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 ## 2. Yield-stripped representation of revenue positions

-### 2.1 Mapping a deal into PT/YT
+### 2.1 Mapping a position into PT/YT

-When a revenue-backed deal is opened, we conceptually:
+When a revenue-backed position is opened, we conceptually:

-1. Define the **deal term**:
+1. Define the **position term**:
    - a maturity `T`,
    - a target repayment amount `R_target` (principal + fees),
    - a revenue share schedule (e.g. `α`% of relevant revenues between `t0` and `T`),